HRAmbalia/Extra_Projects/README.md

 - Django
 - SQLite (default Django database)

-### 2. IBM Watson ML Model Deployment
+### IBM Watson ML Model Deployment
 In this project, I created a machine learning model using IBM Watson.
 The model was trained on CSV data and then deployed to make it live.
 This project demonstrates the following:

-- Presenting the CSV data.
 - Data preprocessing and cleaning.
 - Training a machine learning model.
 - Deploying the model using IBM Watson services.